rwxrob/zet/20210816003744/README.md

 enabled from my terminal and `vim` from these systems all supports color syntax hilighting.
 The `AllowTcpForwarding` was white, not colored like the other directives.
 Anyone with a color terminal would have immediately spotted this problem.
-But pretty much every single opers person, and my entire team of peer "infrastructure engineers" (except one) still use Putty, which is only black and white for them.
-That's right, I have my first enterprise outage example of when color would have saved the day (and why Putty fucking sucks).
+But pretty much every single ops person, and my entire team of "infrastructure engineers" (except one) still use black and white Putty.

+I think I might have my first enterprise outage example of when color just have saved the day (but probably not, because Chef).